-LDL-c is often found in unhealthy foods such as fast foods, which contain an abnormally large amount of fat, whereas HDL-c can be found in more healthy foods such as fish, lean meats and tree nuts such as walnuts.
+Of course, LDL-c is present in unhealthy foods such as fast foods.
+These contain an abnormally large amount of fat.
+Luckily, HDL-c can be found in more healthy foods such as fish, lean meats and tree nuts such as walnuts.

 A blood test called a ‘lipid profile’ is normally carried out and used to diagnose dyslipidemia.

-Often, a fasting sample can be used to determine the levels of LDL-c in relation to HDL-c.
+The best thing to do is a fasting sample.
+It can be used to determine the levels of LDL-c in relation to HDL-c.

-An abnormal lipid profile can be a significant risk factor for blood vessel damage and can contribute to end-organ damage such as blood vessel (cardiovascular) disease, pancreatitis and hepatic stenosis (fatty liver)1.
+An abnormal lipid profile can be a significant risk factor for blood vessel damage.
+Most importantly, this can contribute to end-organ damage such as blood vessel (cardiovascular) disease, pancreatitis and hepatic stenosis (fatty liver)1.

 How does exercise help?

-Management of dyslipidaemia is aimed at reducing the absolute risk of cardiovascular (CV) ‘events’ such as myocardial infarction (heart attacks) that may occur over the next 5-10 years.
-Lowering the LDL-c and triglycerides and increasing HDL-c can help to reduce this CV risk.
+Management of dyslipidaemia needs to target reducing the absolute risk of cardiovascular (CV) ‘events’.
+Such as myocardial infarction (heart attacks) that may occur over the next 5-10 years.
+Most importantly, lowering the LDL-c and triglycerides and increasing HDL-c can help to reduce this CV risk.

-Because most cholesterol is transported as LDL-c, the recommended targets for maximal benefit are:
+The majority of cholesterol is transported as LDL-c, so the recommended targets for maximal benefit are:

 • Less than 2.5 millimoles per litre (mmol/L) for LDL-c in healthy people;